A choice of rambles around the Astons and Heyfords where the Oxford Canal runs alongside the river Cherwell.

 1-2 Please take care along the canal as the bank is eroding in places which is narrowing the towpath; and some of the branches from the willow trees along the adjacent river bank are beginning to encroach on the towpath.

 5 Text should read "Continue to Upper Heyford water treatment works, pass through a gate and then turn left just before the works gates to walk along the field edge".
 The route around the works can be very overgrown during the summer months.

 Cherwell Valley North

-5 The towpath is particularly narrow and awkward through the two gates along this stretch so take care.
-Further on it is quite steep as it merges with the adjacent field.
-This stretch is just over one mile (approx 1.7 km) in length.
+5 The towpath is particularly narrow, awkward and overgrown through the two gates along the first stretch so take care.
+You can walk further into the field along this stretch if the towpath is too difficult to follow.
+It is just over one mile (approx 1.7 km) to Somerton.